davepadrino/r/README.md

-# Executing R script in MeteorJS
+# Executing R script in MeteorJS (also Apache Spark and Hadoop!)

 We are using npm  RIO package from https://github.com/albertosantini/node-rio